Edgenesis/killercoda-shifu-demo/shifu-demo/intro.md

 Get hands-on experience with IoT in Kubernetes!

-You can follow the steps to try and connect the camera by yourself very easily.

 **Start NOW!!**

 Don't refresh the website during the demo, or you'll lose all your progress and have to restart.